General Conference Information

 Q. Are visas required for visitors to China?

 Ans.
-Yes.
+Visas are required for almost all countries.
 Requirements may vary by nationality, so please clarify the requirements for your students at the earliest possible date.

 Q. Can Concordia issue a letter of invitation to help us expedite the visa application process?